osg-htc/docs/docs/data/install-gridftp-xrootd.md

 Configuring GridFTP authentication support
 ------------------------------------------------------------------------------------

-For information on how to configure authentication for your GridFTP installation, please refer to the <a href="/bin/view/Documentation/Release3/InstallOSGGridFTP#ConfiguringAuthentication" class="twikiAnchorLink">configuring authentication section of the GridFTP guide</a>.
+For information on how to configure authentication for your GridFTP installation, please refer to the [configuring authentication section of the GridFTP guide](gridftp#configuring-authentication).

 Configuring GridFTP XRootD support
 ----------------------------------------------------------------------------